By Danny Hayasaka

 Very simple.
 Connect USB-A or USB-C connection into PC/Laptop USB-A or USB-C port.
 There is an inline control that includes answer/hang up, volume up/down and mute.

 The 3215/3225 variants also include additional connectivity to mobile devices that support 3.5mm plug.
 Like to new Samsung Galaxy Note 9!

 I’m somewhat spoiled since I get to use many of the high-quality headset models.
 The Blackwire 3200 Series are low cost, entry-level headsets.
 They are a good option for organizations that have tight budgets.
 These are a great option for the “occasional” headset user.
 You can read more on “How do you choose the right headsets for your organization?”
 Blog Series: Part I, Part II and Part III.

 The Blackwire 3200 Series are okay in terms of audio quality.
 The noise canceling mic is not strong so I definitely would not recommend for Contact Center environment.
 Plantronics is going in a new direction which is nice.
 No more worrying about “Microsoft” or “UC” variants.
 That was a challenge for many years.
 Blackwire 3200 series are compatible across all major platforms to include Microsoft, Cisco, Avaya, 8×8, and RingCentral.
 Also, some organizations have started the transition to USB-C machines and devices.
 Plantronics also makes adapters to help you convert from USB-A to USB-C and vice versa:

 The 3215/3225 variants were more comfortable than 3210/3220 models primarily due to leatherette ear cushions and foldable speakers.
-They fit better to my head and ears.
-I also prefer the added flexibility to connect to a PC/Laptop AND mobile device that supports 3.5mm.
+They conformed better to my head and ears.
+I also prefer the added flexibility to connect to PC/Laptop AND a mobile device that supports 3.5mm.